| tadyatha om gate gate paragate parasamgate bodhi svaha

 It is nearly always true that the actual moment of the infant's first breath (the point in time which creates the radical lagna of the kundali) is earlier than the remembered time, and frequently a rectification even from an institutional birth certificate needs to be moved a bit earlier.
 Almost never later.

 Home birth times tend to be recorded more accurately if there is someone present who is not involved in the birth (usually a male).
 Otherwise home birth times are often reported by the mother or attending women who are more concerned with the mother-child health than with recording the birth time.
 Understandable naturally but times recorded as "dawn" or "near midnight" are difficult, perhaps impossible, to use without careful rectification.

 Mother's memory of specific time of birth is as a rule is unreliable; but a general time such as "near 2am" is probably not a fiction.

 Childbirth can be very stressful and mother's memories formed in that time of trauma are often unrealistic.
-(However every dark cloud has a silver lining.
-As one benefit of the above mother-daughter transaction, where the mother was incensed that her daughter did not trust mom's memory, I could look for a time consistent with mental health issues or delusion of the mother...)
+(However, every dark cloud has a silver lining.
+As one benefit of the above mother-daughter transaction, where the mother was incensed that her daughter did not trust mom's memory, it became possible to search for a time consistent with mental health issues or delusion of the mother...)

 It is a daunting task to create a birth time for the native who has absolutely no record of their time of birth.